jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 and anger?
 Your words and attitude must convey that you're presenting yourself as someone who sees a fault in someone and is hopeful that the recepient is a good person wo will change its ways.
-In the case of the latter, the recipient will not hear the criticism, but instead react to its emotional content.
-"This person is angry with me."
+If criticism is not delivered tactfully, the recipient will not hear the criticism, but instead react to its emotional content.
+The message becomes "This person is angry with me."
 This can provoke a number of reactions, none of which address what you'd like to do - address a fault.